hillchoon/netauto/README.md

 3) Simultaneous SSH up to 100 sessions.

 ## What's New
+### fireblade.write.snapshot v1.0 | September 2, 2025
+* introduce EX4300P Switches Snapshot Writer
+* writes system snapshot on ex4300-48p member one by one in any mixed chassis
+* writes system snapshot on ex4300-48p non-mixed chassis as a whole

 ### fireblade.rootpass v0.6 | June 20, 2025
-* added new feature to take input in cli interaction as new password.
+* add new feature to take input in cli interaction as new password.
 Default to auto-generated password without input
-* revised to push a universal password to all target hosts, removed the feature of random password generated for each device.
+* revise to push a universal password to all target hosts, removed the feature of random password generated for each device.
-* removed command line optional argument --port {830,80}
+* remove command line optional argument --port {830,80}
 * see udpated section [Root Password Generator](#firebladerootpass) for details

 # Table of Content